Do you know the science-power behind simple exercise?

 And obviously, when?

-Next morning, I determined that I would be my daughter’s and my love of life’s favorite person.
+Next morning, I determined that I would be my daughter’s and my love of life’s favorite positive person.

 But how?